reinierkb/kirkandblackbeard/src/blog/20230803-tress-of-the-emerald-sea.md

 Tress is the main character of the book Tress of the Emerald Sea, a book written by Brandon Sanderson.
 Brandon wrote it as a hobby project for his wife during the Covid lockdowns.
 For his fans, this was a total surprise.
 And he not only wrote this book, he also wrote three others in secret.
 With these books Brandon created the most successful Kickstarter of all time.

-The story of Tress is nowhere near my personal story, but what we have in common is that we both stumbled upon our profession accidentally.
-It was never my career choice to become a product manager.
-I didn't see a career path, I saw need within organisations which I could fulfil.
-I became an accidental product manager and I quite like it.
+The story of Tress is nowhere near my personal story, but what we _have_ in common is that we both stumbled upon our profession accidentally.
+It was never my career choice to become a product manager. **I didn't see a career, I saw need.** I became an accidental product manager and I quite like it.
 Tress never had the desire to become a captain, but circumstances eventually compelled her to take on the role she was made to be.

-Tress's origin story draws inspiration from the movie "The Princess Bride."
-Brandon Sanderson asked himself "What if Buttercup (the actual hero of the movie) was more proactive?"
+Tress's origin story draws inspiration from the movie _The Princess Bride._ Brandon Sanderson asked himself "What if Buttercup (the actual hero of the movie) was more proactive?"
 And if you want find out what a more proactive Buttercup would do, [you have to RAFO](https://faq.brandonsanderson.com/knowledge-base/what-is-rafo/).

 <figure><img src="/images/tress-book-cover.jpg" width="600" alt="Tress book cover"><figcaption>Tress and the Emerald Sea book cover</figcaption></figure>